Health Insurance

 What is a Health Savings Account?

-Health Savings Accounts (HSAs) are savings plans that give you tax advantages when you pay for qualified medical expenses.
-HSAs allow consumers to deposit pre-tax dollars into a qualified savings account, when they are insured under a qualified high deductible health plan (sometimes referred to as an "HDHP").
-Monies spent from the savings account must be for qualified expenses as set forth by IRS or penalties apply.
+Health Savings Accounts (HSAs) are savings plans that provide tax advantages for qualified medical expenses.
+HSAs allow consumers to deposit pre-tax dollars into a qualified savings account when they are insured under a qualified high deductible health plan (also known as an "HDHP").
+Deposited funds roll over from year to year and typically accrue interest (less account fees).

-The maximum contribution that can be made to an HSA in 2012 is $3,100 for single coverage or $6,250 for family coverage.
+In 2025, the qualifying HDHP policy must have a plan deductible of at least $1,650 for an individual policy or $3,300 for a family policy.
+These minimum deductibles change each calendar year and are set by U.S. Treasury and IRS rules.
+The maximum contribution that can be made to an HSA in 2025 is $4,300 for single coverage or $8,550 for family coverage.
 Additionally, taxpayers who are 55 years of age or older (and not on Medicare) can make a catch-up contribution of $1,000.

 Do I want to save money for current and future health expenses?